mongodb/mongo-c-driver/src/libmongoc/doc/learn/get/from-source.rst

 If the above command succeeds, then the project has been reconfigured to build with |libmongoc|.
 Follow the process at :ref:`learn.get.build` and :ref:`learn.get.install` again to build and install |libmongoc|.

+..
+TODO:

+  Add a guide on installing with the additional option features, which requires additional packages be available for the build.

 .. rubric:: Footnotes